SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 It is also often beneficial to use the `RabbitAdmin` auto-declaration features.
 In addition, if you care about guaranteed delivery, you probably also need to use the `IsChannelTransacted` flag in `RabbitTemplate` and `DirectMessageListenerContainer` and the `AcknowledgeMode.AUTO` (or manual if you do the acks yourself) in the `DirectMessageListenerContainer`.

-### Automatic Declaration of Exchanges, Queues, and Bindings
+### Automatic Declaration of Exchanges Queues and Bindings

 The `RabbitAdmin` component can declare exchanges, queues, and bindings on startup.
 It does this lazily, through a `IConnectionListener`.